lindzeyn/unix-deadlock-checker/README.md

 ## Grading

-If your program does not compile or produce an executable called <tt>ddeadlock</tt> after running <tt>make</tt> on the provided <tt>Makefile</tt>, then you will receive at most a 30.
-You will be deducted 1 point per <tt>gcc</tt> warning, so do not throw flags to suppress warnings.
+If your program does not compile or produce an executable called `ddeadlock` after running `make` on the provided `Makefile`, then you will receive at most a 30.
+You will be deducted 1 point per `gcc` warning, so do not throw flags to suppress warnings.
 Below is a detailed rundown of how you will be evaluated on this assignment.

 ### Documentation & Style (10 points)